-When you apply for Social Security Disability you are asked to fill out a Function Report.
-You can find a copy here (SSA-3373).
+When you apply for Social Security Disability, you must fill out an SSD Function Report.
+This report is called form SSA-3373, and you can find a copy here.

-Social Security attorneys and medical professions refer to this as an ADL questionnaire (Activities of Daily Living).
-This is one of the most important parts of your application, and sadly, many people do not spend the time to fill it out properly.
-Here are some tips to assist you in filling out your SSA-3373 form well.
+Social Security attorneys and medical professionals refer to this as an ADL questionnaire (Activities of Daily Living).
+This is one of the most important parts of your application.
+Sadly, many people don’t spend the time to fill it out properly.
+Here are some tips to assist you in filling out your SSA-3373 Function Report form well.

-1. Be honest!
-I cannot stress this enough, your activities of daily living are going to be compared with your medical records.
+We can’t stress this enough: your activities of daily living will be compared with your medical records.
 The people evaluating your disability claim see thousands of these forms and review even more medical records.
-If you exaggerate the things you can not do or the symptoms that you experience, it will show and you will damage your claims credibility.
+If you exaggerate the things you can’t do or your symptoms, it will show and you’ll damage your claims credibility.
 This will negatively affect your claim in the future, even if it goes to a hearing before an Administrative Law Judge.
 The Function Report is one of the first things an Administrative Law Judge (ALJ) will look at when reviewing your claim.
-If the ALJ does not think your claim is credible, it will be almost impossible to get a favorable decision.
+If the ALJ doesn’t think your claim is credible, it will be almost impossible to get a favorable decision.

 - I could no longer type on a keyboard or write memos.

-- I could not lift and carry (my tools or supplies).
+- I could not lift and carry (my tools or supplies), and I often dropped (things).

-- I could no longer climb a ladder to (work on rooftops).
+- I could no longer climb stairs or a ladder to (work on rooftops).

 - I could no longer bend over to (pick up things) on the job.